finnensley/LVL1-Dashboard/README.md

 ## Add a footer with a link to a contact form?
 ## Create a contact form, is this just a link to email in the footer or a full form?
 Look at doing both
 ## Make greetings page look better in light mode, add footer or aside ??
+## Put a catch and alert for an empty string in nameInput: "Please enter a name, if you would like"